susubman/RumourSimulation/README.md

 ## 📁 Files

+- `Main.java` - Entry point of the simulation
 - `Network.java` - Handles the structure and logic of the social network.
 - `Person.java` - Represents individuals in the network with behaviour for spreading or resisting rumours.
-- `RumourSimulation.java` - Main class to run and control the simulation.
+- `RumourSimulation.java` - Controls and runs the simumlation.
 - `Stats.java` - Collects and displays statistics from each simulation run.

 ## 🚀 How to Run